Leogeon/Recipe-Machine-Learning-Model/README.md

 ### Improvement Over Baseline Model:
 The final model introduces Lasso regression and additional features, which are expected to enhance prediction accuracy and model interpretability:
 - **Final Model:** The final model, with Lasso regression and the added features, likely performs better due to several reasons:
-  - **Regularization:** Lasso regression helps in preventing overfitting and allows for feature selection.
+  - **Regularization:** Reduces overfitting and selectively shrinks less critical features to zero.
-  - **Feature Selection:** By shrinking less important feature coefficients to zero.
+  - **Feature Selection:**  New features enhance the model's ability to capture complex patterns in the data.
   - **Customized Data Transformation:** Employing a ColumnTransformer for tailored preprocessing.

 ### Performance Metrics:
-The improvement in the model's performance is evidenced by the decrease in RMSE (Root Mean Square Error) and the increase in the R² score from the baseline to the final model.
-A lower RMSE indicates better prediction accuracy, while a higher R² score indicates that a greater proportion of variance in the dependent variable is explained by the independent variables in the model.
+The model's performance is showcased by a slight reduction in the reduction in RMSE and slight increase of the R² score, suggesting improved prediction accuracy and model.

 ### Best Parameters:
 - **Alpha for Lasso Regression:** The best alpha parameter found is 0.1.
 In Lasso regression, alpha is the parameter that controls the strength of the regularization.
 A smaller alpha value means less regularization and a value closer to linear regression.
 The optimal alpha value of 0.1 suggests that some regularization is beneficial for the model, but not too much, which balances between model complexity and the risk of overfitting.